Hot

 Description

-Impressive sound, imposing appearance
+Impressive sound, imposing presence<br />

 Impressive in sound, imposing in appearance.